 Setting.
 Its definition varies from one educational system to another.
 It often refers to the sorting of students into different levels within a school subject based on past and predicted performance.
 Mathematics may be taught at ‘basic’, ‘standard’ or ‘advanced’ levels for example within a same-age school cohort.
 Another definition is ‘ability grouping’ or ‘The practice of placing students with others with comparable skills or needs, as in classes or in groups within a class.’
 (The Free Dictionary)

-Streaming is a method of separating students, usually on the basis of intelligence and other tests of academic achievement.
+Streaming is a method of separating students, usually on the basis of intelligence and other tests of academic achievement or potential.
 An academically demanding curriculum may be provided for the A stream, while a more ‘practical’ curriculum may be provided for the D stream.
 It differs from setting because setting tends to be based within particular subjects of study.
 Streaming tends to be intelligence based, thereby determining separate courses of study for groups of students with comparable intelligence.

 Tracking.
 Its definition varies from one educational system to another.
 Generally it was seen as an advance on streaming, by introducing the issue of providing courses of instruction and study appropriate to the vocational aims and general characteristics of individual students.
 Tracks might include university entrance or pre-apprenticeship.
 A less specific definition is: “The placing of students in any of several courses of study according to ability, achievement, or needs” (The Free Dictionary).
-The use of the word ‘needs’ in this definition separates it from streaming as a technology for student management.
+The use of the word ‘needs’ in this definition separates it from intelligence test-based streaming as a technology for student management.

 Vocational guidance emerged in Australia and New Zealand from the 1920s.
 Information on individual students and their families was to be collected systematically by the school.
-This was to include evidence of vocational goals, academic performance, intelligence quotient, extra-curricular activities, personal interests, school behaviour and more.
+This was to include evidence of vocational goals, academic performance, intelligence quotient (IQ), extra-curricular activities, personal interests, school behaviour and more.
 On the basis of this information students would be guided towards sensible choices concerning their post-school futures.
 More efficient students, schools, and better adaptations to the labour market were expected as a result.